-Thus, Rule 4.3 has three components which come into play whenever a lawyer is dealing on a client’s behalf with a person is not represented by an attorney: first, the lawyer may not imply disinterestedness; second, the lawyer must clear up any misunderstanding about his or her role; and third, the lawyer may not give legal advice if the unrepresented person’s interests may be adverse.
+Thus, Rule 4.3 has three components which come into play whenever a lawyer is dealing on a client’s behalf with a person [who] is not represented by an attorney: first, the lawyer may not imply disinterestedness; second, the lawyer must clear up any misunderstanding about his or her role; and third, the lawyer may not give legal advice if the unrepresented person’s interests may be adverse.

 Giving Legal Advice

 Unrepresented Employees of Business Organizations

 A lawyer retained by a business organization represents the organization distinct from its constituents.
 La.
 Rules of Prof’l Conduct R. 1.13(a) (2004).
-It is common for the organization’s employees to be confused about whether the lawyer represents them and/or the organization.
+It is common for the organization’s employees to be confused about whether the lawyer represents them or the organization, or both.
 Louisiana Rule 1.13(f) provides that a lawyer representing an organization must “explain the identity of the client,” only when the interests of the organization and the client diverge.
 See id.
 Rule 1.13(f).
 In contrast, Louisiana Rule 4.3 imposes an affirmative obligation upon the lawyer to explain to the unrepresented person the lawyer’s role in the matter if there is a reasonable likelihood of a misunderstanding.
 Id.
 Rule 4.3.